Project Schedule and Baseline Schedule

 • Who is responsible for what?

-The answers to the above questions will determine the route of your project scheduling process.
+The answers to the above questions will determine the route of your process.
 Because the answers are directly related to the start and finish dates, logical relationships, durations, and resource assignments.

-Here are the basic steps to be followed in creating a schedule in project management;
+Here are the basic steps to be followed in creating a schedule in plan;

 Analyze the Project Scope

 Project scope determines the major project deliverables.
-Project objectives, constraints, assumptions, and success factors are described in the project scope.
+Project objectives, assumptions and constraints, and success factors are described in the project scope.
 So, analyzing the project scope helps you to create the Work Breakdown Structure (WBS) and determine the project tasks required to complete the project successfully.

 By analyzing the scope, you can also gather information related to stakeholder requirements.